fogfish/fogfish.github.io/_posts/2020-02-02-passing-sensitive-data-with-json.md

 // leaves boundaries of your application (e.g. sent to client, stored to disk, etc).
 // Use `crypto.String` instead.
 type User struct {
-  Password crypto.String `json:"password"`
+  Password cryptex.String `json:"password"`
 }

-// The type of `crypto.String` is used as usual to keep your plain text data in memory.
+// The type of `cryptex.String` is used as usual to keep your plain text data in memory.
 // A sensitive value is not assignable to variable of type `string`.
 You have to either
 // use helper method `PlainText` e.g. `user.Password.PlainText()` or cast it to string.
 // A simple protection against accidental leakage.